 NEA believes that professional development should be required throughout the career of education support professionals.
 Professional development programs should provide equal opportunities for these educators to gain and improve the knowledge and skills important to their positions and job performance.
 They should assure that these educators have a decisive voice at every stage of planning, implementation, and evaluation.
 Student achievement depends on supporting and educating the whole student.
 To have high standards for students, there must be high standards for the staff members who work with them.

 NEA offers a wide variety of professional development programs through our State Affiliates.
-Below is a list and description of the programs available.
+Below is a list and description of current programs available to affiliates.
 Our two premier professional development opportunities are the NEA ESP National Conference and the NEA ESP Leaders for Tomorrow program.
 Additional programs may be available to ESP members through their State or Local Association.

 For additional information on any of the professional development programs below please contact Lisa Connor in the ESP Quality Department.

 NEA ESP National Conference